 In Mario & Luigi: Bowser's Inside Story, the Daredevil Boots item practically exemplifies the trope.
 On one hand, your attack power is doubled.
 On the other hand... you die in one hit.
 Fail to dodge even the weakest Goomba and you keel over.

 Grimm from Advance Wars: Dual Strike.
 He has 130% attack power to all units, but only 80% defense day-to-day without using forces.
-One of the upsides to this is that his CO gauge fills up faster, since he's both doing and taking more damage, but the same could be said of the opponent.
+One of the upsides to this is that his CO gauge fills up more quickly, since he's both doing and taking more damage, but the same could be said of the opponent.

 Sturm from the first Advance Wars, in Campaign mode, has 120% attack and 80% defense.